Moose Creek, Alaska

 Moose Creek is a census-designated place (CDP) in Fairbanks North Star Borough in the U.S. state of Alaska.
-As of the 2010 census, the population of the CDP was 747, up from 542 in 2000.
+As of the 2020 census, Moose Creek had a population of 534.
 It is part of the Fairbanks, Alaska Metropolitan Statistical Area.
 Moose Creek is located south of Fairbanks, Alaska along the Richardson Highway.
 Moose Creek is bordered by Eielson Air Force Base to the south, the Tanana River to the west, and the Chena River Flood Control Project to the north.

 Geography

 Moose Creek is located at (64.712474, -147.161128).

 According to the United States Census Bureau, the CDP has a total area of 1.7 sqmi, of which, 1.6 sqmi of it is land and 0.1 sqmi of it (6.51%) is water.
 It is located beside the Moose Creek Bluff, which is a medium size hill with a rocky cliff facing the Richardson Highway.